Berries for Dogs

 What Makes a Berry a Berry?

 You may have heard that veterinarians recommend berries for dogs with cancer as tasty treats.
-It’s true, although not every berry is the best choice for your dog.
+That’s true, although not every berry is the best choice for your dog.

 Let’s begin our exploration of these yummy bites of goodness by covering what berries are: brightly colored, edible fruits that are typically juicy and rounded with small seeds as opposed to a singular pit.1,2,3